bnodnarb/AIRMF/_posts/govern/04-04-02-team-empowerment.md

 **Organizations can document the following:**
 - How has the entity identified and mitigated potential impacts of bias in the data, including inequitable or discriminatory outcomes?
 - How has the entity documented the AI system’s data provenance, including sources, origins, transformations, augmentations, labels, dependencies, constraints, and metadata?
-- To what extent has the entity clearly defined technical specifications and requirements for the AI system?"
+- To what extent has the entity clearly defined technical specifications and requirements for the AI system?
 - To what extent has the entity documented the AI system’s development, testing methodology, metrics, and performance outcomes?
 - Have you documented and explained that machine errors may differ from human errors?